 We offer different sessions for various age groups, including ages 4-5, 6-8, 9-11, 12-15, and 15-17.
 Because our programming is designed for each specific age group, we ask that all participants register for their designated weeks.
 At this time, we do not make exceptions to the age designations, but do offer an all ages week to allow for sibling groups to attend together.

 Each of our camps is designed for a specific age range as noted in the description.
-Our policy is that each camper’s must fall in the specified age range within three months of the camp start date.
+Our policy is that each camper must fall in the specified age range at the camp start date.